 Generosity: Cycling Without Age is based on generosity and kindness.
 It starts with the obvious generous act of taking one or two elderly or less-abled people out on a bike ride.
 It’s a simple act that everyone can do.

-Storytelling: Elderly people have so many stories that will be forgotten if we don’t reach out and listen to them.
+Storytelling: Older adults have so many stories that will be forgotten if we don’t reach out and listen to them.
 We tell stories, we listen to stories on the bike and we also document the stories when we share them via word of mouth or on social media.

-Relationships: Cycling Without Age is about creating a multitude of new relationships: between generations, among the elderly, between pilots and passengers, nursing homes employees and family members.
+Relationships: Cycling Without Age is about creating a multitude of new relationships: between generations, among older adults, between pilots and passengers, care home employees and family members.
 Relationships build trust, happiness and quality of life.

-Without Age: Life does not end when you turn 75.
-Life unfolds at all ages, young and old, and can be thrilling, fun, sad, beautiful and meaningful.
+Without Age: Life unfolds at all ages, young and old, and can be thrilling, fun, sad, beautiful and meaningful.
 Cycling Without Age is about letting people age in a positive context – fully aware of the opportunities that lie ahead when interacting in their local community.

 How It Works

-Volunteers (pilots) sign up for bike rides with the elderly through a simple booking system as often or as rarely as they want to.
+Volunteers (pilots) sign up for bike rides with the elderly as often or as rarely as they want to.
 It’s all driven by people’s own motivation.
-At present (February 2017) more than 225 chapters around the world offer Cycling Without Age from well over 1,000 trishaws – and the numbers are still growing.
-More than 8,000 pilots ensure that the elderly get out of their nursing homes, out on the bikes to enjoy the fresh air and the community around them.
+At present (December 2021) more than 2,700 chapter locations around the world offer Cycling Without Age from well over 3,700 trishaws – and the numbers are still growing.
+More than 35,000 trained pilots ensure that the elderly get out of their nursing homes, out on the bikes to enjoy the fresh air and the community around them.
 They give them the right to wind in their hair.

 Cycling Without Age